hpan56/python-learning/projects_submission/README.md

-# How to turn in you projects?
+# How to turn in your projects?

 1. Each of you should have a personal directory
 2. Please do not refer to others' directories before finishing yours